jrgutierrez/BTCForecast-DRNN/README.md

 In the EDA folder, you can see the Exploratory Data Analysis Notebook.

-And finally, in the Machine Learning folder, you can find the three Machine Learning models we used to try to aproach this problem.
+And finally, in the Machine Learning folder, you can find the three Machine Learning models I used to try to aproach this problem.

 Doubts, bugs and suggestions are well received.